 Selection process and timeline

-Applications undergo an initial pre-screening to review basic application requirements and applicants may be asked during this phase to supply additional information.
-Applications that do not meet basic requirements are not further evaluated.
+Applications undergo an initial pre-screening to review basic eligibility requirements and applicants may be asked during this phase to supply additional information.
+Applications that do not meet the basic requirements are not further evaluated.

-The selection of successful applications is done by an independent jury made up, in part, of distinguished journalists who are themselves freelancers and so understand the needs of freelance investigative journalists and their ways of working.
+The selection of successful applications is done by an independent jury made up of distinguished journalists who understand the needs of freelance investigative journalists and their ways of working.

 The jury’s decision takes account of, but not necessarily confines itself to, the following criteria: